-With the recent rise of progressive “Christianity” in the last few years, it’s no surprise that one of the prevailing themes is social justice.
+With the recent rise of progressive “Christianity” in the last few years, it’s no surprise that one of the prevailing themes is social justice, known colloquially as the “woke” movement.
 Many denominations have been caught up in the movement forever.
 But social justice is not the gospel, and saying that it is is heresy.

 While several historically liberal and progressive denominations such as the United Methodist Church (UMC) and the Presbyterian Church USA (PCUSA) have held these unbiblical views since their inception, stunningly, the more traditionally conservative denominations have been grasped by this movement as well through outlets such as Tim Keller’s The Gospel Coalition and the Southern Baptist Conventions Ethics and Religious Liberty Commission.